oakfr/ensae-dl-course/session_4/GPU.md

 8. Add the SSH key to your Lambda Labs account
 9. Launch a remote session in Visual Code `ssh ubuntu@<IP-address>`
 10. Verify that NVIDIA drivers are installed: `nvidia-smi` should list the GPU on your machine
+11. Open a ssh session on the GPU machine.
+Checkout your code there.
+Make sure to work in your filesystem (it should appear at the root of your home directory).
+12. Run the diffusion trial program `diffusion-trial.py`.
+It should generate an image of an astronaut riding a horse.

 ### Other providers:
 - AWS